Quickstart Guide, part 2: specifying and simulating a structured compartmental model

 to ensure that compartments of one stratum flow into other compartments

 of the same stratum.
-Without them the S.vax
+Without them the S.vax compartment

-would have flows both to I.vax
+would have flows both to I.vax and I.unvax.

-There are three such columns from_to_partition
+There are three such columns from_to_partition,

 general two of these columns should have entries and the third should be